-We are thrilled you have chosen to apply for OYSA’s Philharmonic & Symphony Orchestras!
+We are thrilled you have chosen to apply for the OYS’s Philharmonic & Symphony Orchestras!
 Please read the information below carefully.
 You will find everything you need to know and more in this section.

 How Do I Audition?